AASHE Advisory Council Description

 - Promote linkages between sustainability in higher education and in businesses, nonprofits, and government.

-Members are invited to attend the annual business meeting and hosted receptions at conferences.
+- All Advisory Council members are invited to attend the annual business meeting and hosted receptions at conferences.